Natalie Bennett: Green Party leader (2012–2016)

 In February 2015, Bennett gave an interview regarding the funding of house-building on the talk radio station LBC, which she later described as "absolutely excruciating".
 In the interview, she struggled to explain how her party would pay for 500,000 new council homes it pledged to build.
 She told Nick Ferrari the policy would cost £2.7bn, prompting the presenter to ask: “Five hundred thousand homes – £2.7bn?
 What are they made of – plywood?”
+She later put this down to a "brain fade".

 In January 2015 Ofcom ruled to exclude the Green Party from the televised debates surrounding the 2015 election, on the grounds that the party had not demonstrated "significant past electoral support in General Elections".
-Bennett called the ruling "disgraceful and indefensible" and David Cameron claimed that he was "quite happy for there to be no debates at all" if the Green Party was not included.
-This decision was later reversed, after which the Green Party's support increased again.
+The Green Party said it was "deeply disappointed" by the ruling, and David Cameron claimed that he was "quite happy for there to be no debates at all" if the Green Party was not included.
+In the event, the publicity generated by this helped the Greens, and nearly 300,000 people signed a petition to have them included in the debates, and their membership and poll ratings continued to increase.
+The decision was later reversed, after which the Green Party's support increased again.
 The seven-way debate ultimately took place on 2 April, with Bennett present.

+The Green Party greatly increased its vote in the 2015 election, winning 1.1 million votes, with 3.8% of the national vote, a fourfold increase on their performance in 2010.
+However the party still returned only one MP, Caroline Lucas.

+In May 2014 she had been selected again to contest the Parliamentary seat of Holborn and St Pancras.
 Bennett came third in the election to the Labour and Conservative candidates (future prime minister Keir Starmer held the seat for Labour), and in 2016, at the end of her second two-year term, did not stand for re-election as leader.
-At the party's 2016 autumn conference in Birmingham, Lucas and Jonathan Bartley were elected as co-leaders of the party in a job-share arrangement.
+She was succeeded as leader by Lucas and Jonathan Bartley.